Skip to content

 Use legacy Icecast protocol:

-If enabled, BUTTM connects using the older SOURCE protocol instead of PUT.
+When enabled, BUTTM connects using the older SOURCE protocol instead of PUT.
 Turning it on can sometimes resolve connection issues.

 Enable encryption (SSL/TLS):